 Families and students have questions about state testing procedures and requirements.
 Answers to many of the most frequently asked questions are listed here.

 Statewide testing is important because it helps ensure all public school students receive a quality education, no matter where they go to school, because they are measured to equal standards.
-This information assists districts and schools in improving instructional practices and curriculum and gives families valuable information about how well their student is doing and where additional help might be needed.
+This information assists districts and schools in improving instructional practices and curriculum and gives families valuable information about how their student is doing in school and where additional help might be needed.

 Test results are one piece of information about how your student is doing in school.
 Together with report cards and other information, test results let you know if your student is on track to succeed in higher grades as well as for college and career.
 For students in grade 10, these results are used by some community colleges in Washington to measure if students are on track for college-level classes.

 Test refusals affect students, schools, and districts in different ways:

 - Students in grades 3-8: Test results help families know if their student's learning is on track, or if extra help is needed.
 Some school districts use state test results to determine a student's eligibility for special programs, like accelerated learning opportunities.
 Please contact your local district for more information.

 - Students in high school: All students, regardless of which graduation pathway they intend to complete, are expected to take the appropriate Smarter Balanced Assessments in ELA and math during 10th grade, and to incorporate their results into their High School and Beyond Plan.

 - Schools and districts: Test refusals penalize schools and districts.
 Students who do not test are counted among the number of students who do not meet standard.
 This is reflected in the Accountability Index.
 Schools and districts that fall below a 95 percent participation rate on state tests jeopardize eligibility for any state or federal awards or recognitions.